yiminghit/yiminghit.github.com/index.md

 # [](#header-2)Research Experience
 ## [](#header-2)[Design an automobile surround view system](another-page).
 *   Calculated internal and external parameters of fisheye cameras and calibrated cameras
-*  Design image fusion and stitching algorithm, generate top view image of automobile
+*  Design image fusion and stitching algorithm, generate top view image of automobile.
 ## [](#header-2)[Design two detection algorithms for automobile dashboard detection vision System](another-page).
 *   Proposed a clustering-based approach and a character segmentation-based approach to detect dashboard
 *   Both algorithms had more accurate detection results than traditional meter detection algorithm.
 The latter algorithm is an adaptive approach for detecting different types of dashboard